Content on this page was generated by AI and has not been manually reviewed.

 Quick fact: a well-implemented IPSec site-to-site VPN can cut latency, improve reliability, and keep traffic private between distant networks without extra hardware at each hop.
 For EdgeRouter X users, the key is clean routing, clean firewall rules, and matching tunnel settings on both ends.

-What you’ll gain from this guide
+What you’ll gain from this guide Does microsoft edge have a firewall 2026

 • A clear, step-by-step setup process you can follow end-to-end